jianqing77/Peak-Mobile-App/README.md

 - Output
   - An addition to the friends list with the friend's username and icon

-INSERT IMAGE HERE!

 ### View Sticker History

+- Stickers that user have SENT: on the top of main page after login
-- When users click the "Sticker History" button, they will be shown a list of stickers received by the user:
+- When users click the "Sticker History" button, they will be shown a list of stickers RECEIVED by the user, including the following information:
   - Sticker Image
   - Sticker Name
   - Sent by (username)